911-1/many-region-codepipeline/README.md

 * The deployment pipeline is implemented using [AWS CodePipeline](https://aws.amazon.com/codepipeline/) (defined in `deployment-pipeline/pipeline.yaml`)
 * The deployment pipeline makes use of [AWS CodeBuild](https://aws.amazon.com/codebuild/), defined within the pipeline template, plus also `deployment-pipeline/buildpec.yaml`, using the build script `multiregion-build.sh`

-In summary, by using this example you will have a continuously deployed application, targeting multiple AWS regions, using only AWS services, a single CodePipeline instance, and zero custom tasks or custom resources.
+In summary, by using this example you will have a continuously deployed application, targeting multiple AWS regions, using only AWS services, a single CodePipeline instance, and *zero custom tasks or custom resources.*

-The documentation with this example assumes you have a working knowledge of using the AWS CLI from a terminal, CloudFormation, and some modicum of familiarity of CodePipeline and CodeBuild.

 ![Example](images/example-output.png "Example of 2 region deployment")